beeware/batavia/docs/intro/tutorial-1.rst

     div.innerHTML = div.innerHTML + '\n\nHello, World!\n\n'

-What you should notice is that except for the ``dom`` prefix, this is the same API that you would use in Javascript to open a new browser window, set the page title, and add some text to the end of an element.
-The entire browser DOM is exposed in this way, so anything you can do in Javascript, you can do in Batavia.
+What you should notice is that except for the ``dom`` prefix, this is the same API that you would use in JavaScript to open a new browser window, set the page title, and add some text to the end of an element.
+The entire browser DOM is exposed in this way, so anything you can do in JavaScript, you can do in Batavia.

 You can even use this code in the sample code window: copy and paste this code into the "run code" text box, click "Run your code!", and you get a popup window.